QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

 \subsection{Datasets and Setup}

-The University of California provides at \url{https://archive.ics.uci.edu} a collection of publicly available datasets, which are commonly used for benchmarking machine learning algorithms.
-We chose 22 datasets to perform the evaluation.
-The selection criteria were a) at least one numerical predictor attribute, b) the dataset being previously used in evaluation of symbolic learning algorithms in one of the following seminal papers: \cite{alcala2011fuzzy,huhn2009furia,Liu98integratingclassification,quinlan1996improved} (ordered by publication date).
+The University of California provides a collection of publicly available datasets that are commonly used for benchmarking machine learning algorithms at \url{https://archive.ics.uci.edu}.
+We choose 22 datasets to perform the main evaluation.
+The selection criteria were a) at least one numerical predictor attribute, and b) the dataset being previously used in the evaluation of symbolic learning algorithms in one of the following seminal papers: \cite{alcala2011fuzzy,huhn2009furia,Liu98integratingclassification,quinlan1996improved} (ordered by publication date).

-Details of the selected datasets are given in Table~\ref{tbl:datasets}.
-Several datasets come from visual information processing or signal processing domains (ionosphere, letter, segment, sonar).
-The second strongly represented domain are medical datasets (colic, breast-w, diabetes, heart-statlog, lymph).
-Eleven datasets are binary classification problems, nine datasets are multinominal (more than two classes) and two datasets have ordinal class attribute (autos and labour).
+Details of the 22 datasets selected for the main benchmark are given in Table~\ref{tbl:datasets}, where \emph{att.} denotes the number of attributes, \emph{inst.} denotes a number of instances, \emph{miss.} whether the dataset contains missing observations.
+As follows from the table, several datasets come from visual information processing or signal processing domains (ionosphere, letter, segment, sonar).
+The second most strongly represented is the medical domain (colic, breast-w, diabetes, heart-statlog, lymph).
+Eleven datasets are binary classification problems, nine datasets are multinominal (more than two classes), and two datasets have an ordinal class attribute (autos and labour).

+In addition, the 23rd dataset (intrusion detection) is used for the scalability analysis in Section~\ref{ss:scalability}.

-Numeric (quantitative) explanatory attributes with three or more distinct values were subject to discretization using the MDLP algorithm \cite{conf/ijcai/FayyadI93}.
-We used MDLP implementation wrapped in our \emph{arc} package.
-Prediscretized data were used only for association rule classification algorithms (CBA, IDS, SBRL).
-Remaining algorithms involved in the benchmark did not require prediscretization.
-The evaluation was performed using a 10-fold stratified cross-validation.
+Numerical (quantitative) explanatory attributes with three or more distinct values are subject to discretisation using the MDLP algorithm \cite{conf/ijcai/FayyadI93}.
+We use the MDLP implementation wrapped in our \texttt{arc} package.
+Prediscretised data is used only for association rule classification algorithms (CBA, IDS, and SBRL).
+The remaining algorithms involved in the benchmark do not require prediscretisation.
+The evaluation is performed using 10-fold stratified cross-validation.
 All evaluations used the same folds.

-Results were obtained using open source CBA and QCBA implementations in \texttt{arc} and \texttt{qcba} packages, which we made available in the CRAN repository of R language.
-The evaluation was performed on a Linux machine equipped with 32 GB of RAM memory, SSD disks, and Intel core i5 processor.
+The results are obtained using the open-source CBA and QCBA implementations in our \texttt{arc} and \texttt{qCBA} packages, which we made available in the CRAN repository of R language.
+The core of QCBA is implemented in Java 8.
+For CMAR, CPAR, PRM and FOIL we used \texttt{arulesCBA} package \cite{arulesCBA}, which is based on the LUCS-KDD Java implementation of these algorithms.\footnote{\url{https://cgi.csc.liv.ac.uk/~frans/KDD/Software/}}